Sam-Richard-007/Hamster-Kombat-Key-Generator/Readme.md

 3. Wait for the code to be generated and displayed.
 4. Click "Copy Code" to copy it to your clipboard.

-## Contact
-For any questions or support, you can reach out to me via my [Telegram](https://telegram.me/Sam_Dm_bot).

 ## Star the Repository
 If you found this project useful, please consider giving it a star on GitHub!

 ## Website
-Visit the website at [Hamster Kombat KEY Generator](https://sam-richard-007.github.io/Hamster-Kombat-Key-Generator/)
+Visit the website at [Hamster Kombat KEY Generator](https://shrs.link/foJ9YH)

 ## Credits
-This tool is developed by **Sam Richard**.
+Developed by **Sam Richard**.

 ## Disclaimer
-Please note that I am not responsible for any issues arising from the use of this tool, including but not limited to any potential bans or issues related to the crypto airdrop.
+This tool is for personal use only.
+The developer is not responsible for any issues arising from its use, including potential bans or issues related to crypto airdrops.

 ---